 Step 1: Visit this page of GitHub and download the latest version of ShowKeyPlus software.
 It’s a portable utility designed to help you recover Windows product key and, more importantly, is free software.

 Step 2: Extract ShowKeyPlus.zip file to get ShowKeyPlus executable.
 Double-click on the same to run it.
 Click Yes button if you see the User Account Control box.

 Step 3: Once the application is launched, it will display your current product key, installed version, and edition of Windows.
 In addition to that, if the Windows.old folder is located in the root of the drive where the currently running Windows is installed, and it will automatically retrieve the product key from the Windows.old folder and display it as Original key.

 If you have moved the Windows.old folder to a different location, ShowKeyPlus will not automatically recover the product key from Windows.old folder.
 In that case, click the option titled Retrieve key from backup, and then navigate to the Windows\System32\Config folder located under Windows.old folder.

-Select the file named Software, and then click open button to view the product key.
+Select the file named software and then click the open button to view the product key.

 For instance, if “C” is the drive where Windows is installed, then you need to navigate to C:\Windows\System32\Config folder in the ShowKeyPlus.

-For those who don’t know, Registry files are saved in the Config folder and Software hive includes information about Windows operating system as well as the product key.
+For those who don’t know, Registry files are saved in the Config folder, and Software hive includes information about the Windows operating system as well as the product key.

 As said before, this guide is not just limited to recovering your product key from Windows.old folder.
 This method also comes in handy if you have a dead or unbootable PC, and you want to recover the product key.
 Backup the Software hive from the unbootable machine using our how to backup files from unbootable Windows PC, and then try this software on a working PC.